CrossRef/event-data-user-guide/docs/data/graph.md

 ![Model 5](/images/graph-5.png)

 In this model we mix #3 and #4.
-We can make simple queries like 'find nodes that mention this DOI' or 'find DOIs that this node references', but once we find a connection we can then say 'which event(s) connect these two nodes'.
+We can make simple queries like 'find nodes that mention this DOI' or 'find DOIs that this node references', but once we find a connection we can then say 'which Event(s) connect these two nodes'.
 This model includes duplicate data, but allows a combination of lightweight querying with supporting evidence.

 ### 6: Event node with relationships between all other nodes.